rakhimov/scram/doc/input_file.rst

 ###########

 SCRAM uses XML input files to describe analysis.
+One model per run is assumed.
 See :ref:`xml_tools` for more convenient writing and reading of XML input files.

-Currently, only fault trees are accepted for analysis, and one model per run is assumed.
 The input file format follows
 the Open-PSA Model Exchange Format ([MEF]_) version 2.0d or later.
 The extensive description is given in the above format documentation by Open-PSA,